kevinsogo/compgen/README.md

 The function decorated by `new_case` must contain the bulk of work needed to generate that case; that way, the work is not done for cases that will not be needed.
 Notice that we also need to pass `n` and `x` through it, since we need to capture their values. (should I just use a lazily-evaluated language for this? haha)

 `distribute` is responsible for distributing the (ungenerated) cases into files.
-The `group_into` convenience functions makes it easy to split the files into groups of equal size.
+The `group_into` convenience function makes it easy to split the files into groups of equal size.

-One may optionally choose to generate additional cases in `distribute`.
-For example, suppose we want to fill in each file with extra cases so that total of N becomes exactly 5*10^5 (or as close to it as possible).
+You may optionally choose to generate additional cases in `distribute`.
+For example, suppose we want to fill in each file with extra cases so that the sum of $N$s becomes exactly $5\cdot 10^5$ (or as close to it as possible).
 Then we could do something like this:

 ```python
 import compgen